CesiumGS/3d-tiles/Styling/README.md

 #### TILES3D_TILESET_TIME

-Gets the time, in seconds, since the tileset is first loaded.
+Gets the time, in seconds, since the tileset was first loaded.
 This is useful for creating dynamic styles that change with time.

 ```json
 {